EMM software and knowledge buyers need to find the right product

-The first step in implementing EMM is to leverage the help of a consulting company that has already successfully done the work before.
+The first step in implementing EMM is to leverage the help of a consulting company that has successfully done the work before.
 Many companies specialize in EMM processes, so take advantage of the experience these companies have collected.
-One note of caution: Avoid bias by hiring an independent consultant to implement the EMM platform, not the company that owns the EMM service you're buying.
+One note of caution: hire a consultant independent from the company that owns the proposed EMM services to avoid bias.

 The next step is to review all of the products that are available on the market.
-Keep an ongoing plan that will show the impact when choosing one service or another for a rollout.
+Keep an ongoing record that shows the impact of one service over another when selecting one for a rollout.

 The final step in your implementation is planning future support.
-Mobile is not going away; in many ways, it is maturing and changing.
+Mobile is not going away; it is maturing and changing.
 Your EMM platform should support the changes you see.

 Challenges of EMM

-There are many challenges that companies will face when implementing a successful EMM platform.
+There are many challenges that companies face when implementing an EMM platform.
 Some of the challenges include:

 - providing mobile data access;